The Midnight Gospel: Writing and production

 The concept was expanded as the writer’s room began exploring various potential apocalypses and finding a way to ensure that the podcast material was able to match up the storylines they built around the episode.
-This was the main challenge of writing the episodes, besides choosing the best interviews, was making them coherent for animation.
-Trussell described as a "laborious process" while also realizing it helped evolve into a series with a story arc.
+The main challenge of writing the episodes, besides choosing the best interviews, was making them coherent for animation.
+Trussell described this as a "laborious process" while also realizing it helped evolve the series with a story arc.
 They also worked to find a way to embed them in the psychedelic apocalyptic tapestry of the animation.
-They thought episodes should have a balance so the animation does not take people out of the interview.
+They thought episodes should have a balance so the animation would not take people out of the interview.
 With an excessive focus on animation, people would not pay attention to everything equally.
 The team worked to let the conversations react with the world.
 According to Trussell, the influence for The Midnight Gospel came from Adult Swim's lo-fi aesthetic in general and shows like Space Ghost Coast to Coast and Aqua Teen Hunger Force.
 Other references included the animated films Watership Down and The Last Unicorn, the animated television series Æon Flux and Liquid Television, and the mystery horror drama television series Twin Peaks.

 For Ward, it was Trussell's long-form audio chats that inspired him to return to TV animation and the new series was a chance to explore making animation for adults.
 Until then he had made animations primarily for children and The Midnight Gospel would be a chance to change his way of making animations using the ultra-violence of cartoons with conversations on compassion.
 Ward also allowed Trussell to include his own original music in several episodes.
 Joe Wong, the composer from the show, included his own song "Dreams Wash Away" from his debut album Nite Creatures in first-season finale.
 The show's title came from the good news sense of the word gospel.
 Trussell says, "'Gospel' means good news, and I was hoping that we convey the message that even through the most catastrophic situations, when everything is falling apart, there is opportunity to grow as a person."